maxanit93/pvp_deathscreen/README.md

-> Enhance your FiveM PvP server with my advanced death screen, featuring a bassic design.
+> Enhance your FiveM PvP server with my advanced death screen, featuring a basic design.

 ## `📜`丨 Overview